 What Happens If You Make a Check with No Money in Your Account?

-If you write a check with no money in your account, the check will likely bounce.
+With no money in your account, the check will likely bounce.
 This means that the check will be returned to the person or institution who attempted to cash it, and you may be charged a fee.
 In some cases, you may also be subject to criminal charges.
 If you’re not sure whether you have enough money in your account to cover a check, it’s always best to check with your bank first.

 What is the limit for a personal check?